raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

-# Getting started with Kids Ruby
+# Creating your own quiz using Kids Ruby

 Ruby is an easy to learn language that was created in the late 1990s by Yukihiro "Matz" Matsumoto as a general purpose programming language.
 In fact Ruby is the language that is used to create music in Sonic Pi.
+In this tutorial we will create a quiz using a special application called Kids Ruby.

 ##Requirements
 As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need: